The 28-Day Kettlebell Swing Challenge

 Rest days are up to you, each body recovers differently and is in a different condition, therefore only you should decide what your training schedule is.
 The important thing is to give it appropriate rest, and nutrition to recover.

 If you wake up feeling extremely sore, give it another day, or more.
-Be aware about the difference between muscle soreness and pain, if you’re experiencing pain, you should discontinue and discover where you need to improve.
+Be aware of the difference between muscle soreness and pain, if you’re experiencing pain, you should discontinue and discover where you need to improve.
 Note that rest days are counted towards your 28 days.

 The 28 Day Kettlebell Swing Challenge